 The two met in the early 1980’s while working at RAK Studios in London, when Clark became lead singer in the band Hot Club alongside another original JHJ member, Calvin Hayes.
 The line-up also included bass player Glenn Matlock (Sex Pistols) and guitarist James Stevens (Generation X).
 In 1983 Hot Club released a single on RAK Records and performed at London’s Marquee Club, after which RAK boss Mickie Most signed Clark to the label as a solo artist.
 It was he who suggested that Clark work with a young producer / engineer at RAK Studios, Mike Nocito.
-Over the coming years, the two of them recorded together extensively, creating a musical direction that would later become integral to JHJ’s sound.

 Towards the end of 1987, JHJ made two music videos with a young director named David Fincher, later to become the A-list director of blockbuster films such as ‘Seven’ and ‘The Girl With The Dragon Tattoo’.
 The videos were for the US release of “Shattered Dreams”, as well as “Heart Of Gold”.